bwl21/pastespecial/README.txt

 Added keyboard shortcut for pasting
 Added help button
 Allowed width and height to be set as admin
+Added function to check potential source of pasted content

 Version 2016021100:
 Further improved UI